 No place is the marriage of functionality and convenience more important than in the kitchen.

-When choosing a faucet, for example, it’s important to consider spout height, reach and features, like pull-out sprays or touch technology.
+When choosing for your kitchen renovations,a faucet, for example, it’s important to consider spout height, reach and features, like pull-out sprays or touch technology.
 The GROHE K7® Semi Pro faucet offers a flexible pull-out spray, 360-degree swivel arm and one-hand operation for ultimate ease of use, as well as the SpeedClean® anti-lime system, standard on most GROHE kitchen faucets.